Cover of 1984

 Review summary

+This spoiler free review of 1984 by George Orwell walks through why this classic dystopian novel that a dystopian novel still hooks readers.
 1984 turns surveillance, censorship, and manipulation of language into a novel that feels written for today: an intimate love story against a system that rewrites the truth.

 Full review